rogerymx/to-do-list-javascript/README.md

 # to-do-list-javascript
-To do list with HTML + CSS + JAVASCRPT
+To do list with HTML + CSS + JAVASCRIPT